A Look Back at the BioRegional Quintain Vision

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On point: When BioRegional Quintain decided to wind down its involvement in the Middlehaven scheme in Middlesbrough there was profound disappointment by many of the people involved.
+An aside:When BioRegional Quintain decided to wind down its involvement in the Middlehaven scheme in Middlesbrough there was profound disappointment by many of the people involved.
 Now it has been reported that BioRegional Quintain will also withdraw from the London Development Agency's prestigious One Gallions project in east London, where it was selected in 2007 with Crest Nicholson and Southern Housing Group to build a model 260-home environmentally sustainable development.
 At its peak before the downturn, BioRegional had a £350m development pipeline on six sites.
 Its most successful scheme was the award-winning One Brighton joint venture with Crest Nicholson, which completed last year and included allotment spaces for residents to grow their own food on the roof of the development.

 My aunt lives in One Brighton.
-Developed by Crest Nicholson and Bioregional Quintain, this complex of 172 apartments plus offices, community space and café in two multi-story blocks next to Brighton’s main train station is saving its residents money, giving them a greener, healthier lifestyle and radically reducing emissions of greenhouse gases and water consumption.
+Developed by Crest Nicholson and Bioregional Quintain, this complex of 172 apartments plus offices, community space and café in two multi-storey blocks next to Brighton’s main train station is saving its residents money, giving them a greener, healthier lifestyle and radically reducing emissions of greenhouse gases and water consumption.
 She loves it there.
-I always feel a disconnect when I visit my aunt.
+I always feel a disconnect when I visit my aunt at One Brighten.
 Here she is living in a community where Bioregional used the ten One Planet Living principles to draw up a sustainability action plan covering all phases of One Brighton’s life.
 The majority of the people who live there remind me of crunchy granola types.
-My aunt on the other hand loves to wear lots of glitzy bangles, heels for just about everything, and glamorous Raquel Welch wig styles whenever she is out and about.
-Speaking of Raquel Welch, she's not only known for her iconic roles in film and television but also for her enduring beauty.
-Throughout the years, Welch graced the covers of countless magazines, becoming a symbol of ageless beauty and grace.
-Recognizing the demand for her signature look, she eventually formed her own wig brand.
-The Raquel Welch brand has since become synonymous with style, quality, and glamour, much like the actress herself.
+My aunt on the other hand loves to wear lots of glitzy bangles, heels for just about everything and glamorous Raquel Welch wig styles whenever she is out and about.
+She has her favorite Raquel Welch wig styles, but she is also adventurous, so whenever I come from the US to visit, I go to my favorite online wig boutique and buy her a new wig style that I think she will like.
+So far every wig I have given her has been delightful successful.
+She sends me selfies of her wearing them.

 I just saw a news item about Crest Nicholson who has put a £400 million housing development in Hove on hold because of uncertainty around Brexit.
 Oh my.